getsentry/sentry-docs/src/collections/_documentation/platforms/node/aws_lambda.md

 Note: You need to call both `captureException` and `flush` in order for captured events to be successfully delivered to Sentry.

-Create the deployment package in `.zip` format, then upload it to AWS Lambda as a Lambda function.
+Create the deployment package in `.zip` format, then upload it to AWS Lambda as a Lambda Function.
 Checkout Sentry's [aws sample apps](https://github.com/getsentry/examples/tree/master/aws-lambda/node) for detailed examples.
-Use [JavaScript docs](/platforms/javascript/) for more configuration options.
+Refer to the [JavaScript docs](/platforms/javascript/) for more configuration options.